 How to Control Hunger for Weight Loss

-While cutting calories may help you drop pounds fast, there are additional steps you can take to make your efforts feel a little more bearable and improve your chances for success.
+While cutting calories may help you drop pounds fast, there are additional steps you can take to make your efforts feel a little more bearable and improve your chances of success.
 Sustainable, healthy weight loss is best achieved through small changes in diet and lifestyle.
 And learning what changes can make the biggest impact for you is key.

 We took a look at the research and what works best for a lot of people and compiled these 12 simple steps to lose weight fast and keep it off: